 Welcome to my about me page!
 I have collated a few of my favourites photos which might give my prospective clients readers a little glimpse into my life.
 I decided to write about me, more than chatting about my art career and being a cat portrait artist.
-I think it's lovely to get to know the artist as a person and hopefully you can understand everything about my life being an artists form the other pages of our cat portraits website.
+I think it's lovely to get to know the artist as a person and hopefully you can understand everything about my life being an artists from the other pages of our cat portraits website.

 The first photo below is a snap taken by Nicholas when we went on holiday with some really good friends of ours to North Wales.
-We often share holidays with friends in holiday cottages around the UK.
+We often share holidays with friends and their dogs in holiday cottages around the UK.
 You can see our dog Lily exploring in the garden on our first day while I am having an early morning cuppa.

 Nicholas' family all live in Cornwall and we often head down there to visit family in the spring and summer months.
 The photo below was taken a couple of years ago in a place called Minions on Bodmin Moor.
 We visited the amazing rock formations there and walked quite a way to get to them.
 Good exercise for us all...although we did stop off half way to have a big pub lunch in the village of Minions itself!